Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Introduction

-Richter et al.~\cite{richter2021robotic} first demonstrated that the surgical tool pose estimation problem has multiple solutions due to the partially observable kinematic chain.
-They showed that accuracy of the hand-eye transform could be improved using a vision-based \acrfull{pf} appraoch.
-The keypoints they marked for calibration metrics inspire later studies using the neural network for the keypoints-based~\cite {lu2021super} pose estimation.
-Fan et al.~\cite{fan2024reinforcement} use a lightweight \acrfull{cnn} for fast keypoints extraction, and leverage keypoints to train a \acrfull{rl} agent to match visible articulated joints.
+However, unlike with markers, image-based approaches track articulated instruments with partially visible kinematic chains, and attempt to align these features with their current estimates in the camera's image space (see Fig.\,\ref{fig:correct}).
+Because this alignment depends on inferring projection geometry, the resulting estimation problem becomes non-convex and numerically sensitive, and is typically handled using probabilistic and data-driven vision-based approaches~\cite{richter2021robotic}.
+The hand-eye transform has been estimated using vision-based \acrfull{pf} approaches \cite{richter2021robotic,hao_vision-based_2018, lu2021super}, and using \acrfull{rl} \cite{fan2024reinforcement}.

-By allowing gradients to be back propogated through the renderer, \acrfull{dr} enables neural networks to be more efficiently trained for 3D and geometric inference tasks. \acrshort{dr}~\cite{kato2020differentiable} has been successfully used for learning-based 3D reconstruction tasks~\cite{yan2016perspective,tulsiani2017multi}.
-In robotics, Lu et al.~\cite{lu2023markerless} propose a method to use image segmentation and \acrshort{dr} for articulate robot pose estimation.
-Yang et al.~\cite{yang2025instrument} used Gaussian Splatting, to reconstruct a 3D surgical tool from a single view and track the tool pose iteratively.
-Recently, Liang et al.~\cite{liang2025differentiable} first applied \acrshort{dr} to the \acrshort{dvrk} tool pose calibration using geometric losses and removing keypoints on the EndoWrist®, which are usually hard to track in the real operation precisely.
+By allowing gradients to be backpropagated through the renderer, \acrfull{dr} enables neural networks to be more efficiently trained for 3D and geometric inference tasks~\cite{kato2020differentiable}. \acrshort{dr} has been successfully used for learning-based 3D reconstruction tasks~\cite{yan2016perspective,tulsiani2017multi}.
+In robotics, Lu et al.~\cite{lu2023image} propose a method that uses \acrshort{dr} to reconstruct the robot end-effector pose by iteratively minimizing the silhouette rendering loss.
+They further train a network~\cite{lu2023markerless} for robot segmentation and keypoints detection from images via \acrshort{dr}, and then use a PnP solver for articulated robot pose estimation.
+Yang et al.~\cite{yang2025instrument} use Gaussian Splatting, to reconstruct a 3D surgical tool from a single view and track the tool pose iteratively.
+Recently, Liang et al.~\cite{liang2025differentiable} develop a \acrshort{dr} approach for \acrshort{dvrk} tool pose calibration using geometric losses without requiring keypoints.